stellar/slingshot/zkvm/docs/zkvm-spec.md

 A nonce serves two purposes:

 1. It provides a unique anchor for an issuing transaction if other anchors are not available (i.e., from other values already on the stack);
-2. It binds the entire transaction to a particular blockchain, protecting not only against cross-blockchain replays, but also potential blockchain forks due to compromise of the old block-signing keys.
+2. It binds the entire transaction to a particular blockchain, protecting not only against cross-blockchain replays, but also potential blockchain forks.
 This is a necessary feature for stateless signing devices that rely on blockchain proofs.

 Blockchain state machine performs the following checks: